-- numbness, tingling, or weakness in the limbs
+- numbness, tingling, or weakness in your limbs

 Your doctor will also ask you about your family’s history with headaches.
 This is because migraines may have a genetic link.
 Most people who experience migraines have a family member who also experiences migraines.

 Your doctor may perform a neurological exam to rule out neuropathy and neurological disorders that can cause similar symptoms.
-During this test, your doctor will test your reflexes and muscle tone.
+During this exam, your doctor will test your reflexes and muscle tone.
 They’ll also test your response to different kinds of stimuli like light touch, temperature, and vibration.
-The results of this test will tell your doctor if your nervous system is functioning normally.
+The results will tell your doctor if your nervous system is functioning normally.

-Your doctor may order a computerized tomography (CT) scan or magnetic resonance imaging (MRI) scan of your head and neck.
-These tests will provide your doctor with an image of your brain and brain stem to see if your symptoms are being caused by a problem in the brain.
+Your doctor may order a CT scan or MRI scan of your head and neck.
+These tests will provide your doctor with an image of your brain and brain stem to see if your symptoms are being caused by a problem in your brain.

 Your doctor may also order blood work to determine if underlying conditions are causing your headaches.

-If your doctor suspects a more serious problem like bacterial meningitis or hemorrhage, they may order a lumbar puncture or spinal tap.
+If your doctor suspects a more serious problem like bacterial meningitis or hemorrhage, they may order a lumbar puncture, also known as a spinal tap.
 This test uses a needle to collect fluid from your spine.
-They’ll test the fluid, which is called cerebrospinal fluid, for evidence of problems.
+They’ll analyze the fluid, which is called cerebrospinal fluid, for evidence of problems.

 Treatment options for mixed tension migraine can include treatments for both tension headaches and migraines.
 The treatment will depend on your symptoms.